 Starting a rolling stock with dried vegetables

-In Japan, we often hear news about natural disasters regardless of the season.
-Typhoons, heavy rains, floods, landslides, earthquakes, volcanic eruptions, and many other disasters occur all over the country.
-I think that more and more people are already taking disaster prevention measures, but if you haven't yet, I recommend that you adopt the idea of rolling stock.
+In Japan, we often hear news of natural disasters regardless of the season.
+Various disasters such as typhoons, heavy rains, floods, landslides, earthquakes, and volcanic eruptions occur across the country.
+Many people are already taking disaster preparedness measures, but if you haven't yet, we recommend adopting the rolling stock concept.

 What is Rolling Stock?